magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ```

 The updated `render` function creates a new `Comment` node for each
-available comment passed to it and finally returns the accumulated
+available comment contained in the `data` variable and finally returns
-`Comment` components it created.
+the accumulated `Comment` components it created.

 > NOTE 15: note the newly defined `key` attribute getting the value
 > from the comment `id`.

 Finally we have to refactor the `ReactDOM.render` function as well,
 because the `CommentBox` instance now has to get the comments from the
-`data` variable.
+`data` variable as well to be able to pass them to the `CommentList`
+component.

 ```js
 ReactDOM.render(